 Information on community consultation, and on the related cycleway projects, can be found here.

-Parramatta City River Strategy
+Parramatta CBD River Strategy

 (Back to top)Endorsed by Council in 2015, the Parramatta City River Strategy is a comprehensive plan to transform the City River Foreshore into a vibrant public space that connects to the city, celebrates the history and culture of the Parramatta River, and is resilient to flooding.